 During the height of the Cold War, South Dakota housed many of the nuclear missiles that could have destroyed the world.
 Some of those underground silos are now part of … Continue reading »

 I’m reading about the crematory owner, as my fourth trip to South Beach since my last great girl traded me straight up for a life of uncertainty comes to a close.
-The sheriff discovered bodies, stacked like firewood in sheds, and everywhere else … Continue reading »
+The sheriff discovered bodies, stacked like firewood in … Continue reading »

 (Originally appeared in Burnt Bridge)

 Tonight, my girlfriend’s reeling off my faults in an auctioneer’s voice to an imaginary gathering of women, all also displeased with their boyfriends.